Pure-D/code-d/docs-src/building.md

 ![generated dub task](images/task_generated.png)

-Optionally to be able to disambiguate between automatically generated tasks and your custom specified task, remove the `"_generated": true` from the task definition to change the name from `dub-auto` to `dub`.

 You can use the built-in dub types to have a simple configuration for dub or you can also define custom shell commands which use the D problem matcher to show issues in code when running.
-You can check out the documentation by [Microsoft](https://go.microsoft.com/fwlink/?LinkId=733558) on this.
+You can check out the [documentation by Microsoft](https://go.microsoft.com/fwlink/?LinkId=733558) on this.

 Use the auto completion and validation to discover possible fields and values in the custom tasks.